VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

   * set_lsp_source: (Boolean, Optional) Defaults to `true`.
 When enabled it adds `cmp-nvim-lsp` as a source.

-  * set_basic_mappings: (Boolean, Optional) Defaults to `true`.
+  * set_mappings: (Boolean, Optional) Defaults to `true`.
 When enabled it will create keybindings that emulate Neovim's default completions bindings.

-  * set_extra_mappings: (Boolean, Optional) Defaults to `false`.
-When enabled it will setup tab completion, scrolling through documentation window, and navigation between snippets.

   * use_luasnip: (Boolean, Optional) Defaults to `true`.
 When enabled it will setup luasnip to expand snippets.
 This option does not include a collection of snippets.